Vox (website): History

 Prior to founding Vox, Ezra Klein worked for The Washington Post as the head of Wonkblog, a public policy blog.
 When Klein attempted to launch a new site using funding from the newspaper's editors, his proposal was turned down and Klein subsequently left The Washington Post for a position with Vox Media, another communications company, in January 2014.

 The New York Times' David Carr associated Klein's exit for Vox with other "big-name journalists" leaving newspapers for digital start-ups, such as Walter Mossberg and Kara Swisher (of Recode, which was later acquired by and integrated into Vox), David Pogue, and Nate Silver.
 He described Vox Media as "a technology company that produces media" rather than its inverse, associated with "Old Media".
 From his new position, Klein worked towards establishing Vox, including hiring new journalists for the site.
 Klein expected to "improve the technology of news" and build an online platform better equipped for making news understandable.
 The new site's 20-person staff was chosen for their expertise in topic areas and included Slate's Matthew Yglesias, Melissa Bell, and Klein's colleagues from The Washington Post.
 Vox was launched on April 6, 2014, with Klein serving as editor-in-chief.

 Klein's opening editorial essay, "How politics makes us stupid", explained his distress about political polarization in the context of Yale Law School professor Dan Kahan's theories on how people protect themselves from information that conflicts with their core beliefs.

 In June 2016, Vox suspended contributor Emmett Rensin for a series of tweets calling for anti-Trump riots, including one on June 3, 2016, that urged, "If Trump comes to your town, start a riot."
 The tweets drew attention after violent anti-Trump protests took place in San Jose, California, on the day of Rensin's tweet.
 Elizabeth Plank was hired in 2016 as a political correspondent, and in 2017 launched her own series with Vox Media, called Divided States of Women.

-In September 2017, Klein published a post on Vox announcing that he was taking on a new role as editor-at-large, and that Lauren Williams, who joined Vox a few months after its founding, was the new editor-in-chief.
+In September 2017, Klein announced that he was taking on a new role as editor-at-large, and that Lauren Williams, who joined Vox a few months after its founding, was the new editor-in-chief.
 In late 2020, Klein, Williams, and Yglesias left the site.
 While Vox had been founded with prominent journalists, Vox Media CEO Jim Bankoff said that their brands had mature, mainstream audiences that no longer relied on personalities.

 Swati Sharma was named editor-in-chief in February 2021.
 A managing editor of The Atlantic at the time of her appointment, she was expected to assume the position in March 2021.